LakshyaTangri/Credit_Risk_Management_with_Random_Forest/README.md

 ---

-# Risk Management Framework with Predictive Analytics
+# Risk Management Framework with Random Forest Bagging

 This project provides a framework for assessing financial risk (e.g., credit, liquidity, or market risk) using predictive analytics.
 It leverages machine learning to identify high-risk cases, helping decision-makers manage risk effectively.